 GD&T ( Geometrical Dimensions And Tolerances ) is the new vocabulary of engineering drawings.
 This is the language that your drawings speak.
 How do they speak?
 Using some symbols.
 Let’s learn more about GD&T symbols with examples in this article.

-At the end of this articles, there will be a link to download GD&T symbols PDF copy which you can use for your future reference.
+At the end of this article, there will be a link to download the GD&T symbols PDF copy which you can use for your future reference.

 What is GD & T?